arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 ./out/debug/chip-tool onoff toggle 1 0x03
 ```

-- `onoff`: This specifies that the command pertains to the On/Off cluster, which controls the power state (on/off) of the device.
+- `onoff`: This specifies that the command pertains to the On/Off cluster, which controls the device's power state (on/off).
 - `toggle`: This command switches the current state of the device.
 - `1`: This is the Node ID of the device receiving the command.
 - `0x03`: This is the endpoint ID of the device (fixed to 0x03 for Silicon Labs device).

-Every time you run the command the Smart Outlet will toggle, turning on or off the load connected.
+Every time you run the command, the Smart Outlet toggles, turning the connected load on or off.

 ![Smart outlet working demo](assets/final-demo.gif)